 21. This Is a Call

-It's of course not the first time Grohl has invited fans up on stage during one their shows.
+It of course wasn't the first time Grohl invited members of the crowd up on stage during a Foo Fighters' show.

 Heading down to the show, which took place on Wednesday (19 June), the 22-year-old from Manchester was armed with a sign which read: "Taylor if you need a break, I can drum?" in the hopes he would be seen.

 Much to his disbelief, the Brit was spotted in the crowd and proceeded to accompany Grohl and the band on their Wheels track.